 The student can take legal action against you and/or the institution.
 Denial of accommodations could be considered a violation of a student’s civil rights.
 Colleges and universities cannot discriminate against qualified people with disabilities in recruitment, admission, or treatment after admission.
 If you have concerns about a particular accommodation request you should discuss it with CLASS.

-How do I know if a student is “faking” his or her disability?
+How do I know if a student is “faking” a disability?

 CLASS has policies and procedures for the documentation needed for each disability.
 It is the job of those offices to determine eligibility for accommodations.
 Faculty members should not expect to see diagnostic information.